shibukuttan4/House_Price_Prediction/README.md

 Unlock the future of real estate with our House Price Prediction model.
 Accurate, fast, and reliable pricing insights at your fingertips.
 I can help you create a README file for your GitHub project, but I won't be able to create or modify files directly on GitHub.
 You'll need to follow these steps to create a README file for your project:

-1. Create a new file locally on your computer and name it `README.md`.
-You can use a text editor or an integrated development environment (IDE) to do this.

-2. Copy and paste the following README template into your `README.md` file:

 ```markdown
 # House Price Prediction